varglbargl/dook.ly/README.md

-image-sample
+CSS-sample
 ============

-Tool for sampling and analyzing color information from images using HTML5.
+Tool for sampling and analyzing graphic design information, such as color scheme and font pairings, from a given website using HTML5.

-Does not work for local files because of some same-origin policy thing.

-This repo is in a very very early pre-pre-pre-alpha state, do not expect a single thing to work at all.
+Does not work yet, just exists as a tiny proof of concept of one of the most minor features.